Measuring Climate Impact: Beyond Traditional Metrics

 Effective climate action requires brutal honesty about current performance and progress toward goals:

-Corporate climate action doesn't have to fail.
+Corporate climate action does not have to fail.
 Companies that recognize the limitations of traditional sustainability approaches and embrace regulatory standards can deliver genuine climate impact.
-The tools exist—what's needed is the courage to use them.
+The tools exist—what is needed is the courage to use them.

 Energy efficiency, renewable energy, process improvements